Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Februari 2026 12.39.40 UTC
+- WIB: Senin, 23 Februari 2026 14.18.44 UTC
-- WITA: Senin, 23 Februari 2026 13.39.40 UTC
+- WITA: Senin, 23 Februari 2026 15.18.44 UTC
-- WIT: Senin, 23 Februari 2026 14.39.40 UTC
+- WIT: Senin, 23 Februari 2026 16.18.44 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational